 The strategy should cover the coming years and you should assess it's progress regularly.
 Besides, it's vital to keep track of internal, as well as external conditions of a business to link them back with your HR tech strategy so it could stay flexible and adapt when it's needed.

 In general, being flexible in terms of tech solutions for business means to utilize the right technology.
 Most SaaS providers upgrade their human resources solutions constantly and provide customers with an opportunity to build a feature they need on their own.
-Any organization can hire web/mobile developers to customize their SaaS platform and stay flexible or create custom HR software from scratch.
+Any organization can turn to web and mobile development services to customize their SaaS platform and stay flexible or create custom HR software from scratch.

-For instance, Nationwide picked this approach and significantly tweaked it's HCM system from a well-known vendor.
+For instance,and significantly tweaked it's HCM system from a well-known vendor.